Achievable logoAchievable logo

 Common stock market price = $15

-In some questions, you’ll be asked to identify if an arbitrage opportunity exists.
-If a profit can be made by buying the convertible security, immediately converting to common stock, and selling those shares, it’s arbitrage.
+In exam questions, if a profit can be made by buying the convertible security, immediately converting, and selling the common stock, that’s arbitrage.

 An investor purchases shares of a $30 par, 4% preferred stock.
 The shares have a conversion price of $15, while the common stock is trading at $12.
 What is the parity price of the preferred stock?